- Ceci n’est pas une peinture (This is not a painting)

 Yesterday we finally arrived at Bahía Jackson, passing Islote Albatross as we neared the terminus of Admiralty Sound.
 Alejandro Villa, the expedition’s lead scientist, pointed out hundreds of the enormous seabirds’ bowl-shaped mud nests, stacked in nooks and platforms on the island’s northern cliff face.
 The albatross above us barely moved their enormous wings in flight.
 They remained impossibly still as they rode the stiff wind above the sea.
 Héctor and Oscar moored the Marypaz II to a wind-bent tree reaching out from the rock face of a tiny island, and soon we were aboard the Zodiac with a lot of gear, zooming across the waves to survey a colony of elephant seals.
 Alejandro and Marcela Uhart, a veterinarian, lead the team that will tranquilize two elephant seals and affix satellite transponders to their heads.

 We disembarked and carried our gear along the beach toward the seals, crossing a massive band of tangled driftwood that had been pushed ashore by a storm.
 We made the day’s basecamp under a large erratic boulder, shoving our slickers and life jackets under its base so they wouldn’t be blown away.
 Alejandro and Marcela went ahead to survey the terrain and identify the elephants to be tagged.
 The most striking aspect of this landscape is the marine plastic.
 Shredded blue and white ribbons cling to every driftwood log and thorny calafate bush like zombie rags.
-I have heard of the garbage patches, swirling gyres of plastic in the open ocean, and I imagine a fragment replacing the lone, dancing strand of kelp I filmed under water yesterday.
+I have heard of the garbage patches, you can also learn 7 Ideas to Clear Clutter From Your Home before disposing wastes to keep our environment eco friendly. swirling gyres of plastic in the open ocean, and I imagine a fragment replacing the lone, dancing strand of kelp I filmed under water yesterday.
 The camera caught the sun streaming through its ridges and through the ripples of the crystal clear water, which distorted the trees on the cliff above.
 By 2050, there will be more plastic than life in the world’s oceans.
 I film the zombie ribbons flapping in the stiff wind, and double-check the settings on my audio recorder to make sure the microphone level is right for the wind.

 As a sculptor, I look for metaphors in objects.
 Filming the plastic zombie rags, I think of Duchamp’s Unhappy Readymade, a reference I borrow from my collaborator Denise Milstein, a writer and sociologist.
 The windblown, sun-bleached geometry book, suspended by a string, was installed on a balcony in Buenos Aires in 1919.
 A few weeks ago, seventy miles up the coast from here, Denise remade this piece, suspending her PhD thesis from a cattle fence on a beach across the channel from Isla Dawson.
 Denise’s thesis is about popular music, counterculture, and authoritarianism in Brazil and Uruguay in the 1960s and ‘70s.
 During Chile’s authoritarian Pinochet regime, Isla Dawson was again a brutal prison, holding political activists.
 As the pages of her thesis flapped wildly in the wind, fragments of songs and quotes from musicians came briefly into view, animated against the backdrop of Dawson.
 The sound of those pages’ staccato slapping and crackling, a ream’s worth of paper propelled rapidly by the ceaseless Fuegian wind, is impossible to replicate.
 Even with the fuzziest wind muff on my microphone, its sensor was thrown off and my recording was silent.
 I though of that impossible silence, which echoes the haunted feeling I get from Isla Dawson, as I recorded the flapping plastic.